bobfoster1299/ansible-examples/README.md

 touch authorized_keys
 chmod 0600 authorized_keys
 ```
 Add your SSH public key to the authorized_keys file.
 You should then be able to run ansible commands from your machine against the managed node without using a password.

-Test that it's working:
+Test that it's working by running a ping (replace centos-7-1 with the hostname of your managed node):
 ```
-ansible -i inv.yml <hostname> -m ping -u ansible
+ansible -i inv.yml centos-7-1 -m ping -u ansible
 ```

 # Files